KrishBende/Hadoop-Twitter-Sentiment-Analysis/README.md

 *   `pyspark_processing.py`: The core PySpark script for distributed sentiment analysis, text feature engineering, and visualization generation.
 *   `customer_service_kaggle_dataset.csv`: Sample dataset used for demonstration.
 *   `tweets.csv`: Cleaned dataset used as input for Spark processing.
-*   `visualisations/`: Directory containing generated sentiment distribution plots and word clouds.
+*   `visualisations`: Directory containing generated sentiment distribution plots and word clouds.
-*   `artifacts/`: (Placeholder for any generated artifacts or models)
-*   `venv/`: Python virtual environment.

 ## How to Run